Three people shot, 5 injured after altercation at Christiana Mall

 Troopers were called to the mall's food court around 6:45pm for reports of a shooting.

 The victims were taken to the hospital for treatment.
-Two are in critical condition.
-The other is stable.
+Two were in critical condition, but all three are now listed as stable.

 Five other people were hurt, but were not shot.